katopz/gcp-data-engineering-resources/exams/certschief.md

 > You can toggle Legacy SQL to off using the Web UI.
 > You cannot load multiple files with the web UI, but can with others methods such as the command line.
 <details><summary>ANSWER</summary><b>
+C. Load multiple files at once

+> You can toggle Legacy SQL to off using the Web UI.
+> You cannot load multiple files with the web UI, but can with others methods such as the command line.
 </b></details>

 ---